 Linking your device to your RM Unify account

 Your IT team may decide that they want to protect some of your establishment's cloud resources with MFA.
 In order to continue accessing these cloud resources, you will need to:

 - Install one of the supported authenticator apps on your mobile device.
-These can be found in the app store on your device:
+These can be found in the app store on your device, for example:

 - Link your device to your RM Unify account: